hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 ## Concepts

-* Components if a time series
+* Components of a time series
   * f: trend
     * For example, there is linear trending, we will see ts goes up or down, using a linear regression model can get the trend line with coefficient and intercept
   * s: seasonality